Amartya Pradhan

 Highlights

 The interaction of SARS-CoV-2 S-protein receptor binding domain (RBD) with human angiotensin-converting enzyme 2 (ACE2) is of prime importance for effective prophylactic approaches.
 Our study shows that single substitutions in the light chain framework region of CR3022 with conserved epitopes across SARS-CoV strains allow targeting of diverse antibody epitope footprints that align with the epitopes of recently-categorized neutralizing antibody classes while enabling binding to more than one strain of SARS-CoV-2.
-Read more about this work at https://www.tandfonline.com/doi/full/10.1080/07391102.2022.2030800.

 Organizing The NeuroNovember Convention 2020

-Co-convened the NeuroNovember Convention 2020, a 4-day convention jointly hosted by Project Encephalon and Stimulus.
+I co-convened the NeuroNovember Convention 2020, a 4-day convention jointly hosted by Project Encephalon and Stimulus.
 It was the first international youth-led neuroscience convention from India.
 With over 800 registrations, and 39 speakers and panelists from across the globe – a fair representation of women, trans persons, and people of color – this convention not just covered science but consciously took the effort to address the social issues faced in STEM.

 Drug-mediated stress induces lipid droplet accumulation in triple-negative breast cancer